AmithBV0606/Cohort-2/Week-7/7.1-Routing-Lazy-Loading/README.md

     - Lazy loading in React is a technique used to improve performance by delaying the loading of components or other assets until they are actually needed.

     - This can help reduce the initial load time of your application and improve user experience, especially for larger applications with many components or heavy assets.

+__NOTE :__ When you're sending the request to backend, you receive the response in the form of JSON, through Lazy Loading, we're getting the actual data and not the JSON data.